nolte/docker_compose-audiostation/readme.md

 Use [tkem/mopidy-dleyna](https://github.com/tkem/mopidy-dleyna) to load the Music from external Devices with [DLNA support](https://01.org/dleyna).
 Use [UPnP](https://wikipedia.org/wiki/Universal_Plug_and_Play) for receiving the Music from Mobile Devices ([BubbleUPnP](https://play.google.com/store/apps/details?id=com.bubblesoft.android.bubbleupnp)) or other clients.
+Use a custome [Mopidy plugin](https://github.com/nolte/mopidy-mongodb-playlist) to got a central Store for created Playlists.
+Saved in a MongoDB instanze.

 I am using a [HiFiBerry Digi+](https://www.hifiberry.com/products/digiplus/) as additional sound card for my RPI2.
 The RPI are connected with [TOSLink](https://en.wikipedia.org/wiki/TOSLINK) to my Denon Audio Revceiver